v1ta/ZonamaDev/README.md

 * Vagrant for Windows: https://www.vagrantup.com/downloads.html

-Launch Git Bash: Start -> Programs -> Git Bash
+Launch Git Bash: Start -> Programs -> Git Bash or
+Right click in desired directory -> Bit Bash

 # Once you have cloned and have a bash shell: